 7 Reasons Why Your Toddler Is Cranky After Daycare

-When my son first started daycare, the first thing he said to me when I picked him up was ‘I am hungry’.
-Over time, these words were uttered less and less, and I have a theory about it.
+When my son first started daycare, the first thing he said to me when I picked him up was ‘I am hungry.’
+Over time, he uttered these words less and less, and I have a theory about it.

 When you are a toddler, some things in life can be quite intimidating.
-Starting a new daycare, or school can concern them into a mini hunger strike.
+Starting a new daycare or school can concern them with a mini hunger strike.

 Hunger has been shown to have a negative impact on your child’s development, so if you think they are not getting enough food, then speak with the Daycare staff, or load them up before they leave the house.

 Ultimately, if your toddler is hungry, then your toddler is also cranky.
-It is an easy fix, just offer them a healthy snack.
+It is an easy fix; offer them a healthy snack.

-I have never worked at a daycare center, but if I did I would come home completely drained of all mental and physical energy.
+I have never worked at a daycare center, but I would come home completely drained of all mental and physical energy if I did.
 Even dropping my son off made me tired!

 During daycare, your toddler will have probably burnt a considerable amount of energy, and they will be tired.
 We all know what a tired toddler is going to be like, don’t we?

 It is simple.
-When you get home from daycare, just relax, and chill with them.
-They will soon drift off to sleep and you can carry on with your evening life.
+When you get home from daycare, relax and chill with them.
+They will soon drift off to sleep, and you can carry on with your evening life.

 The key thing is that you relax them.
-I found that the use of a baby/toddler night light projector works wonders for getting them to sleep.
+I found that using a baby/toddler night light projector works wonders for getting them to sleep.

 When your child gets good quality sleep, it promotes their growth and development.
 So always work on improving the bedtime routine!